mushtahid/Bacterial-Bomb/README.md

 7. Project_information.pdf: Document detailing the intention and use of the software, issues during development and how these were overcome (or not), general sources used, the thought processes going into the software design, and the software development process.
 8. bacterial_bomb_uml_activity.pdf: The UML activity diagram of the programme.
 9. README.md: The readme file of the programme.
-9. LISCENSE.md: The liscense file of the programme.
+9. LICENSE.md: The liscense file of the programme.

+# License:
+This project is licensed under the GNU General Public License v3.0 or any later version.